codesmythe/BITSY_MK_I/README.md

 ### ROM: EmuTOS

-This board is designed to run the [EmuTOS](https://emutos.sourceforge.io) operating system.
-EmuTOS is an open-source variant of the Atari ST TOS operating system.
-The source code for my fork of EmuTOS to support various 68K single board computers can be found [here](https://github.com/codesmythe/emutos).
+As mentioned, this board is designed to run EmuTOS.
+The source code for my fork of EmuTOS to support various 68K single board computers, including this one, can be found [here](https://github.com/codesmythe/emutos).
 The version of EmuTOS in the fork is based on EmuTOS version 1.4.

 Two default configurations are provided by the ROM binaries in this repository.
 Other configurations are